alaypatel07/kubevirt-api-fuzzer/README.md

 1. api-field: `spec.domain.devices.disks.floppy` was dropped. [ref-1](https://github.com/kubevirt/kubevirt/issues/2016)[ref-2](https://github.com/kubevirt/kubevirt/pull/2164)
 2. api-field: `status.runtimeUser` field was added[ref-3](https://github.com/kubevirt/kubevirt/pull/6709)

-While the api-field was intentional (so can be ignored), the second seems like it was a human error.
-Upon identifying the error using this tool, a fix was pushed via [this commit](https://gitlab-master.nvidia.com/alayp/kubevirt-fuzzer/-/merge_requests/1/diffs?commit_id=36d0f872fd9f7d691d8ecaf0db3b77e25f5ba951)
+The first api-field was intentional hence it can be ignored), the second seems like it was a human error.
+Upon identifying the error using this tool, a fix was pushed via [this commit](https://github.com/alaypatel07/kubevirt-api-fuzzer/commit/0f7febd95f4deb33819d60992d5894a283b3a3bf)
 This demonstrates the usability of this tool in automation and during the upgrade process during downstream testing.

 Using this: